Newsletters

 Major Changes in VA Rules

 Aid and Attendance is an extremely valuable veterans benefit that is available to veterans and their spouses who are at least sixty-five years of age to assist them with the cost of in-home care, assisted living, and nursing home care.
 Aid and Attendance is perhaps most beneficial for veterans and their spouses in need of home care and assisted living since no other government program covers such care.
-The 2018 monthly aid and attendance benefit is now $2,169 for a veteran and spouse, $1,830 for a single veteran, and $1,176 for the surviving spouse of a veteran We have written for several years regarding the possibility of the VA imposing a 36-month look-back for VA Aid and Attendance.

 Continue Reading